10 Lesser-Known (But Awesome) Online Magazines You Can Submit Your Photography ToSeptember 3, 2017

 They further explain: “HUF Magazine is the creative magazine for the creative mind…It’s a gateway for creatives, who deserve recognition of their work, whether they are amateur, student, semi-professional or professional.”

 HUF Magazine has an international readership, allowing those who have their work showcased within the publication to reach a worldwide audience.
-HUF might be recognised as a lesser-known magazine, but with almost 20,000 likes on Facebook alone, you know that this could very well be the next big thing in terms of creative platforms.
+HUF might be recognized as a lesser-known magazine, but with almost 20,000 likes on Facebook alone, you know that this could very well be the next big thing in terms of creative platforms.

 The Atlas Magazine